 - Assessment started for a codebase suggested by every committed member

-- Assessment finished without incubation
+- Assessment of a codebase finished without incubation

 - First codebase in incubation